-Broken River - priority 1b watering action Target reach: All 3 reaches Compliance points Back Creek Junction in reach 1 Caseys Weir in reach 2 Gowangardie Weir in reach 3 Potential watering action Broken River summer or autu mn fresh: 400-500 ML/day f or 2-5 days Expected watering effects Provide sufficient critical shear stress to turn over bed sediments, scour around large wood and remove biofilm Provide a mosaic of habitats suitable for macrophyte colonisation.
+Broken River - priority 1b watering action Target reach: All 3 reaches Compliance points Back Creek Junction in reach 1 Caseys Weir in reach 2 Gowangardie Weir in reach 3 Potential watering action Broken River summer or autu mn fresn: 400-500 ML/day f or 2 days Expected watering effects Provide sufficient critical shear stress to turn over bed sediments, scour around large wood and remove biofilm Provide a mosaic of habitats suitable for macrophyte colonisation.
 Provide flow of sufficient magnitude to stimulate native fish breeding and movement.
 Provides suitable water depth and increase habitat connectivity to promote fish passage.
 Environmental objectives Turn over bed sediments and scour around large wood.
 Provide flow cues to stimulate native fish breeding and migration movements.
 Promote biofilm productivity.
 Maintain macrophyte habitat.
 Provide habitat for native fish passage.
-Climate scenario variations Extreme dry Dry Average Wet Required NA Volume (ML) 0 2,390-5,800 2,390-5,800 0 Assumption Would not naturally occur under the extreme dry climate scenario Flow of 400-500 ML/day for 2-5 days with rates of rise and fall and a base flow of 30 ML/day Flow of 400-500 ML/day for 2-5 days with rates of rise and fall and a base flow of 30 ML/day Fresh expected to be met by operational releases and unregulated flows Rationale for delivery in 2022-23 Since 2011 reach 1 has only had 1 recommended summer/autumn fresh and reaches 2 and 3 have had 5 and 4 respectively.
-Not delivering the fresh is expected to have a negative impact on the health and recruitment of macrophytes, native fish and macroinvertebrates.
-However, there is no monitoring program in place to assess this.
+Climate scenario variations Extreme dry Dry Average Wet Required NA Volume (ML) 0 1,910-2,790 1,910-2,790 1,910-2,790 Assumption Would not naturally occur under the extreme dry climate scenarioFlow of 400-500 ML/day for 2 days with rates of rise and fall and a base flow of 60 ML/dayFlow of 400-500 ML/day for 2 days with rates of rise and fall and a base flow of 60 ML/dayFlow of 400-500 ML/day with rates of rise and fall and a base flow of 60 ML/day Rationale for delivery in 2022-23 Since 2011 reach 1 has only h Not delivering the fresh may l macroinvertebrates. ad 2 recommended summer have a negative impact on th /autumn fresh and reaches 2 he health and recruitment of r and 3 have had 6 and 7 respectively. macrophytes, native fish and